Obstructed defecation: Digital rectal examination (DRE)

 This is usually carried out with the individual in the lithotomy position or left lateral position (lying on their left side).
 During this examination perineal sensation and the anocutaneous reflex can be assessed with a cotton tip applicator.
 The resting tone and squeeze pressure of the anal canal can be assessed.
 When the patient is straining / bearing down, the bulge of a rectocele may be palpable in the posterior wall of the vagina.
 Enteroceles and sigmoidoceles are harder to detect during DRE.
 Intussusceptions are accurately diagnosed by DRE in only 42% of cases.

 An enterocoele can be detected by a clinician during physical examination.
 Using a bidigital technique (one finger in the anus and another in the vagina), the mass of the enterocele can be felt to "slip upwards" between the fingers when squeezing together.
 If the patient coughs during this procedure, it is easier to detect.

 It is difficult to tell peritoneocele, enterocele and sigmoidocele apart from rectocele without imaging.
 Peritoneocele is the most difficult type of pelvic prolapse to detect by clinical examination.

 Dyssynergic defecation may be detected clinically, by digital rectal examination.
 Non relaxation or paradoxical contraction of the puborectalis muscle at the anorectal junction can be felt when the patient performs a Valsalva manoeuvre or evacuation.
 There may be palpable increased muscle tone in the puborectalis muscle.

 Proctoscopy

 This examination may show anal fissures, prolapsed hemorrhoids, internal intussusception, rectal prolapse, or other anorectal lesions.
 Patients with occult rectal prolapse may show heperemia and edema of the anterior (front) rectal wall, colitis cystica profunda or solitary rectal ulcer syndrome (blood, mucus, area of erythema and ulceration).

-Imagining
+Imaging

 To improve visualization of peritoneocele during MR defecography, the patient should complete normal defecation and the rectal contrast material should be completely evacuated, because then the rectovaginal space widens and pushes the peritoneum and bowel loops inferiorly (lower).
 Diagnosis of dyssynergic defecation can be confirmed by anal electromyography, anorectal manometry, and/or defecography.